yohasebe/monadic-chat/docs/not_used/installation_without_installer.md

 1. toc
 {:toc}

-## MacOS
+## macOS

 ### Install Homebrew and Git

-First, install [Homebrew](https://brew.sh), which is a package management system for MacOS.
+First, install [Homebrew](https://brew.sh), which is a package management system for macOS.

 Open the terminal.
 The location of the terminal on Mac is `Application -> Utilities -> Terminal.app`.